geoffreylitt/wildcard-onward-paper/paper.md

 end tell
 ```

-Some customization environments (Automator for Mac, Shortcuts for iOS, Zapier for web APIs)
-forego text syntax and enable the user to connect programs and construct automations by dragging
-and dropping commands.
-These environments still do not constitute
-direct manipulation, though: the objects being manipulated are in the domain of
-programming, not the domain of the task at hand.
+Some customization environments like Mac Automator and Zapier forego textual syntax and let the user connect programs and construct automations by dragging and dropping icons representing commands.
+These environments still do not constitute direct manipulation, though: the objects being manipulated are in the domain of programming, not in the domain of the task at hand.
+Imperative programming is a reasonable choice as the model for building customizations.
+Turing-complete programming provides a high ceiling for possible customizations, and a sequence of commands is a natural fit for automations that simulate a series of steps taken by the user.

 Imperative programming is a reasonable choice as the model
 for building customizations.
 Turing-complete programming